GAsNA/cluster-monitoring/README.md

     - multi selection for ticket and post
 - For all people, be able to see their own tickets ??
 - Change the color of the seats depending on the number of tickets "in progress"
-    - get tickets in dasboard by cluster
+    - get tickets in dashboard by cluster
 - In form ticket, if keyboard is choose, select keys on virtual keyboard
 - Responsive ticket
 - Button "add ..." on admin page will be in separated component